Businesses warn of price hikes, staff cuts as minimum wage increases kick in

 Some cities and counties are enacting a more significant increase than others.
 Emeryville Calif., brought the hourly wage to $15.20, which represented just a 38 cent bump, while Cook County, Ill., raised pay to $10 with a $1.75 surge.

-The jump in pay has faced a mixed reception in Cook County.
-A day before the new wage took effect, a rally was held outside an Evanston council meeting where protesters decried the increase, saying it would hurt businesses and drive some out of town.

-President of the Illinois Chamber of Commerce Todd Maisch said it won’t be the last protest if local governments continue to “exceed their authority.”

-“Clearly we believe that it’s going to shut down job opportunities,” he told Fox News.
+“Clearly we believe that it’s going to shut down job opportunities,” President of the Illinois Chamber of Commerce Todd Maisch told Fox News.

 But advocates for the minimum wage hikes believe they will have the opposite effect.
 In Portland, Ore., where the wage increased to $11.25, Paul Mallory, co-owner of Higgins Restaurant and Bar, has prepared for the rise and thinks it will stimulate the economy.